 There are things you need to think about when taking out a loan or using credit.
 You should ask:

-- Is this something you need right now or can you save up and buy it in full later?
+- Is this something you need right now or can you save up and pay for it in full later?

 - Will repayments make your budgeting tight or make it hard to cover bills like rent or food?

-- Will paying it stop you from saving or having money for emergencies?
+- Will the repayments stop you from saving or having money for emergencies?

 - Are there other ways to get or pay for what you want?

 There’s finance that is safe and affordable.
 Check if you can get a no interest loan from Good Shepherd.